5 Quiet Down Strategies During A Classroom Lab Activity

 1. Count down from 5 and say "Listening Positions."

 I have done this one for years.
 At the beginning of the year, we practice "Listening Positions."
-That is when you have nothing in your hands, you are sitting tall at your desk, and your eyes are on the teacher.
+That is when you have nothing in your hands, sitting tall at your desk, and your eyes are on the teacher.
 I give them a count of 5 because they might be in the middle of measuring or observing.
 Sometimes you just can't stop right what you are doing.
-I will count it rather slowly if I see groups finishing up something.
+I count it rather slowly if I see groups finishing up something.

 2. Use a Call and Response Phrase.